 Our pieces transition seamlessly from the office to that late-night glass of wine with friends, and everything in between.
 Whether it’s the classic pencil skirt or sweater dress, our line is as versatile as you are—sophisticated on every level.
 You’ll feel confident in choosing styles that fit you well the first time, every time.

 We believe in compensating everyone fairly for their work.
 Unfortunately the environment has no bank account we can deposit into.
-That is why we want to donate large percentage of our profits to the most reputable organizations that protect our environment and bio diversity through conservation, education, relief and new technologies.
+That is why we want to donate a large percentage of our profits to the most reputable organizations that protect our environment and bio diversity through conservation, education, relief and new technologies.
 Full list and more information comping soon.